Part Five – Schedule T&C

 |(1) Cylinder head(s) and block may be changed to one of the same make and model range and must be visually standard and be of standard material.

-(2) All other componentry is free, except that turbo and supercharging are only allowed if standard, in which case the standard turbo(s) and/or supercharger must be retained.
+(2) All other componentry is free providing the original OE dimensions are respected.
+Turbo and supercharging are only allowed if standard, in which case the standard turbo(s) and/or supercharger must be retained.

 (3) Computerised engine management systems are prohibited unless standard fitment.

-(4) Overboring of cylinder blocks to maximum 12.5% of original capacity and removal of material from rotating or reciprocating parts for the purpose of balancing is permitted.
+(4) Overboring of cylinder blocks to maximum of 0.060″ is permitted.
+Removal of material from rotating or reciprocating parts for the purpose of balancing is permitted.
 Cylinder heads may be ported and polished.

 |The exhaust system is free provided that the maximum permitted decibel limit as specified in Appendix Two Schedule A is not exceeded.|